-Who I Am
+Who Am I

-However, I am not a writer, I am not a web developer, I am not a photographer or search engine optimization expert.
-You may think that by having a travel website I would be one of those but in reality I would say I am just a regular guy who loved to travel.
+When I started this site, I was not a writer, web developer, photographer or search engine optimization expert.
+You may think that by starting a travel website I would have been one of those but in reality I was just a regular guy who loved to travel.

 In the past I have been lucky enough to travel consistently.
 Whether it be traveling as a kid to my mom’s homeland of Italy or heading to Southeast Asia as a post graduation trip, there have been many places I have been able to visit in between.

 A TripTins History

 Since I was getting a lot of questions from family, friends, and friends of friends about the trips I have taken, I thought a website could be a good medium for others to get a more detailed look into what my itineraries are all about.
-Instead of just sending them a short day by day, a website could be that next step.
+Instead of just sending them a short day by day overview, a website could be that next step.

-So sometime in 2017 I started writing.
-I wrote about trips I just took like Colombia and Iceland but I also wrote about trips I took in the past like Italy and Peru.
+So sometime in 2018 I started writing.
+I wrote about trips I just took to Colombia and Iceland and I also wrote about trips I took in the past like to Italy and Peru.

 What I Write About

 I try to immerse myself into one country and see a little bit of everything – whether it be exploring a city, taking part of some hikes, or doing an off the beaten path activity – I like to mix and match my trips as I go.

 So I guess for now you can consider TripTins an “adventure travel” website with the focus on connecting with the outdoors but you can still find a variety of everything all throughout.